-- (g) The maintenance of view shafts. - (h) The relationship and preservation of public use of and access to public open spaces. - The Design Guidelines which will apply to all buildings erected within the area subject to the Outline Development Plan. - (j) Within the Homestead Bay Area (Figure 3) the Design Guidelines which will apply to all buildings erected within the area subject to the Outline Development Plan will: - Demonstrate compliance with the Site and Zone Standards in relation to proposed activities, building coverage limits, building distribution across the village and limits on height and building bulk. - Specify the controls necessary in order to provide for visual breaks between buildings on both a vertical (west-east) and horizontal (north-south) plane across the village when viewed from the lake. - Take into account the other matters over which the Council exercises control listed above in items (a) to (h). - xiv Medium Density Residential Development Hanley Downs Within the R(HD) A E and R(HD-SH) 1 Activity Areas located within the Hanley Downs area of the Jacks Point Resort Zone, any residential activity which results in either: - (a) three or more attached residential units; or - (b) a density of more than one residential unit per 400m of net site area.
+(j) Within the Homestead Bay Area (Figure 3) the Design Guidelines which will apply to all buildings erected within the area subject to the Outline Development Plan will:

+- Demonstrate compliance with the Site and Zone Standards in relation to proposed activities, building coverage limits, building distribution across the village and limits on height and building bulk. - Specify the controls necessary in order to provide for visual breaks between buildings on both a vertical (west-east) and horizontal (north-south) plane across the village when viewed from the lake. - Take into account the other matters over which the Council exercises control listed above in items (a) to (h). - Medium Density Residential Development Hanley Downs Within the R(HD) A G, and R(HD-SH) 1 and R(HD-SH) 3 Activity Areas located within the Hanley Downs area of the Jacks Point Resort Zone, any residential activity which results in either: - (a) three or more attached residential units; or - (b) a density that exceeds one residential unit per 400m2 of net site area.